ponderworthy/MultiJACK/README.md

     patchage
     JACK_DEFAULT_SERVER=SOFT1 bash -c 'patchage'

 and make the connections.
 And then we try Yoshimi using its on-screenkeyboard.
 Voila!
-We can then add other JACK clients to any of the JACK servers we desire, and watch things behave in wonderful ways.
+We can then add other JACK clients to any of the JACK servers we desire using additional Patchage runs, and watch things behave in wonderful ways.

 ### Addenda